aws-samples/aws-amplify-predictions-ai-ml-with-react/README.md

   Continuous deployment (Git-based deployments)
 ❯ Manual deployment
   Learn more

+You can now publish your app using the following command:

+Command: amplify publish
 ```

+*Note: Make sure you add all amplify files that have sensitive info in them to your gitignore before pushing to a public repo.
+To ensure security you can add the entire `amplify` directory to gitignore and then use `amplify pull` to get the necessary backend files before updating.*

 Once you get the confirmation that hosting was added, you can publish to the web using `amplify publish`.
 Once the app is deployed you'll be shown the randomly assigned URL where you can find your app and confirm that the entire process worked.
 You can find instructions on how to use a custom domain with your app [here](https://docs.aws.amazon.com/amplify/latest/userguide/custom-domains.html).

-*Note: Make sure you add all amplify files that have sensitive info in them to your gitignore before pushing to a public repo.
-To ensure security you can add the entire `amplify` directory to gitignore and then use `amplify pull` to get the necessary backend files before updating.*
+## Sample App - Language Translating and Syntax

+Input text into the box on the left in the app and the AI will assess it for the following properties:

+- ***Translation*** - If you choose a target language the text will be translated into that language in the results box.
+If the language is supported by Amazon Comprehend, it will move on to interpret the text for:

+- ***Sentiment*** - If the text in the box is positive, the icon at the top will become a smiling face, if it's negative it will become a frowning face, and if it's neither it will become a neutral face.

+- ***Syntax*** - Hover over a word in the result box to see what part of speech it is in the context of the text as a whole.